 The fourth art of the Quadrivium, and last of the seven classical liberal arts, is Astronomy, through which we learn the art and science of magnitudes in motion.
 This art is named “Astronomy” or “rule of the stars” because it was the conviction of the ancients that the stars were bodies in motion about the earth.
 The sources for this study include Aristotle and Ptolemy, which have been studied for 2,000 years.
 Modern “Copernican” Astronomy may also be studied, but serves a different purpose.

 Philosophy is the pursuit of Wisdom by means of Reason.
-In the 13th century, St. Thomas Aquinas explained that true Philosophy divides into four classes: Rational Philosophy, by which man learns to order his thoughts; Moral Philosophy, by which man learns to order his will; Natural Philosophy, by which sman learns the order of created things in the natural world.
+In the 13th century, St. Thomas Aquinas explained that true Philosophy divides into three classes: Rational Philosophy, by which man learns to order his thoughts; Moral Philosophy, by which man learns to order his will; and Natural Philosophy, by which man learns the order of created things in the natural world.
 Of these three divisions of Philosophy, St. Augustine explained that we seek to know the cause of nature, the method of learning and the aim of life.

 Elementary Philosophy courses include:

 Formal Philosophy studies begin with the subjects below.

 In the first of the three philosophical sciences, we study the science by which we may learn to pursue happiness by the right ordering of our will.
 Aristotle explained that the goal of this study is “not merely to know about virtue, but to be good men.”
 We study this science in Aristotle’s Nichomachean Ethics, following the interpretation provided by St. Thomas Aquinas.